Finitely based sets of 2-limited block-2-simple words: Introduction

+However, the task of describing all FB {\em sets} of words even over a two-letter alphabet is very challenging \cite{JS}.
+A word $\bf u$ is called {\em $k$-limited} if each variable occurs in $\bf u$ at most $k$ times.
+Recent result of Jackson \cite{MJ2} implies that the problem of classifying all FB sets of 2-limited words is also very difficult.
+On the other hand, articles \cite{JS} and \cite{OS} readily imply the following description of all FB sets of 2-limited words over a two-letter alphabet.

+\begin{fact} Let $W$ be a set of 2-limited words over a two-letter alphabet.
+Then $W$ is FB if and only if modulo renaming variables, $W$ contains $\{a^2b^2, abab, abba\}$ or every word in $W$ is a subword of a word in $\{a^2b^2, aba\}$. \end{fact}

-This article is the last part of a sequence of four submissions.
-The first article \cite{OS1} contains a method for proving that a semigroup is non-finitely based.
-The second article \cite{OS2} contains a method for proving that a semigroup is finitely based.
-If a variable $t$ occurs exactly once in a word ${\bf u}$ then we say that $t$ is {\em linear} in ${\bf u}$.
-If a variable $x$ occurs more than once in a word ${\bf u}$ then we say that $x$ is {\em non-linear} in ${\bf u}$.
-The third article \cite{OS3}, contains an algorithm which recognizes FB words among the words with at most two non-linear variables.
-The algorithm in \cite{OS3} implies that \cite[Theorem 5.1]{OS} a word $\bf u$ in a two-letter alphabet $\{a,b\}$ is FB if and only if modulo renaming variables, the word $\bf u$ is of the form $a^nb^m$ or $a^nba^m$ for some $n,m\ge 0$.
+If a variable $t$ occurs exactly once in a word $\bf u$ then we say that $t$ is {\em linear} in $\bf u$.
+If a variable $x$ occurs more than once in ${\bf u}$ then we say that $x$ is {\em non-linear} in ${\bf u}$.
+Recently, we succeeded to generalize Fact \ref{2varone} into an algorithm that selects FB words among words with at most two non-linear variables \cite{OS3}.

 A {\em block} of $\bf u$ is a maximal subword of $\bf u$ that does not contain any linear variables of $\bf u$.
-A word $\bf u$ is called a {\em block-n-simple} if each block of $\bf u$ depends on at most $n$ variables.
+A word $\bf u$ is called {\em block-n-simple} if each block of $\bf u$ involves at most n distinct variables.
 For example, the word $ababt_1bccbcbt_2caa$ is block-2-simple.
-While each block-1-simple word is equationally equivalent to a set of words with at most one non-linear variable (see Theorem \ref{eqeq}(i) below), we do not know if each (FB) block-2-simple word is equationally equivalent to a set of words with two non-linear variables.

-A word $\bf u$ is called {\em $n$-limited} if each variable occurs in $\bf u$ at most $n$ times.
-The main goal of this article is to provide an algorithm that recognizes FB sets of words among sets of 2-limited block-2-simple words (see Theorem \ref{main} below).
+Evidently, every word with at most two non-linear variables is block-2-simple.
+The main goal of this article is to generalize Fact \ref{2var} into an algorithm that selects FB sets of words among sets of 2-limited block-2-simple words.

+We use $\var S$ to refer to the variety of semigroups generated by $S$.
+When $\var S(W) = \var S(W')$ we write $W \sim W'$ and say that $W$ and $W'$ are {\em equationally equivalent} (abbreviated to {\em e.e.}).
+Notice that two equationally equivalent sets of words might look quite different.
+For example, it is easy to check that $\{a^2b^2c^2, ded\} \sim \{a^2b^2\}$.
+In view of Lemma \ref{nlimited}(ii) below, Fact \ref{2var} can be reformulated as follows.